CS2103AUG2016-F09-C4/Main/docs/DeveloperGuide.md

 2. `Dowat` displays a list of tasks or events
 3. User requests to delete an existing task or event with the index in the list
 4. `Dowat` deletes the task or event
+5. `Dowat` records the Delete command into UndoableCommandHistory
-5. `Dowat` displays the updated list of tasks or events
+6. `Dowat` displays the updated list of tasks or events

   Use case ends.